 Under the supervision of a licensed attorney at the externship placement, students learn about a substantive area of law and develop skills required by lawyers such as interviewing, counseling, negotiation, legal analysis, problem-solving, and writing.

 Students have an opportunity to function “in-role” as an attorney with all of the corresponding professional and ethical demands.
-Students work at least 405 hours at their externship field placement during the semester and a specific work schedule is coordinated directly with a supervising attorney at the externship field placement.
+Students have the opportunity to work 255 hours to obtain 6 academic credits or 385 hours to obtain 9 academic credits, at their externship field placement during the semester.
+A specific work schedule is coordinated directly with a supervising attorney at the externship field placement.

 In addition to classes, there are site visits as part of the required course work and can include visits to Capitol Hill and at the Supreme Court of the United States.